BartTh/g_ratio_selection/Readme.md

-# Automated g-ratio calculation of sciatic nerve bundles in mice – a new approach for optical microscopy
+# Automated Pipeline for Nerve Fiber Selection and G-Ratio Calculation in Optical Microscopy: Exploring Staining Protocol Variations

 ## **Overview**

-This GitHub repository contains the code and data used for our research paper entitled _Automated g-ratio calculation of sciatic nerve bundles in mice – a new approach for optical microscopy_.
+This GitHub repository contains the code and data used for our research paper entitled _Automated Pipeline for Nerve Fiber Selection and G-Ratio Calculation in Optical Microscopy: Exploring Staining Protocol Variations_.
 The contents of this repository will be made publicly available after acceptance of the submitted paper.

 ## **Content**